 Wireless Band: Displays the wireless band being configured.
-In this option we find that the following parameters will be regarding the 2.4GHz band.
+The following configuration relates to the 2.4GHz band.

-Enable Wireless: Check the box to enable the wireless function.
-If you do not want to use wireless, uncheck the box to disable all the wireless functions.
-Select the time frame that you would like your wireless network enabled.
-The schedule may be set to Always.
-Any schedule you create will be available in the drop-down menu.
-Click New Schedule to create a new schedule.
+Enable Wireless: Check the box to enable the wireless function at all times.
+If you do not want to use wireless, uncheck the box to disable all wireless functions.
+To set a schedule for the times when you want the wireless network to be available, click on the Add New button to specify a new schedule.